Bike Touring in Ireland

 Where to stay

-- hostels and B&Bs - that enable you to travel light (apart from
+to stay - hostels and B&Bs - that enable you to travel light

-carrying good waterproofs!).
-Hostels are our favourite places to stay,
+(apart from carrying good waterproofs!).
+Hostels are our favourite

-International Youth Hostel Association affiliated (in Ireland, this
+Hostel Association affiliated (in Ireland, this means An

 Most hostels rent sheet bags these days if you don't have your own,